 To find out whether your machine has been caught by virus or malware, we recommend you run a full scan with Norton Security — one of the best antivirus software in the world as of 2017.
 A good alternative is Bitdefender Antivirus Plus.

 Adware or spyware, on the other hand, can also bog down your PC, especially when you are surfing the Internet via a web browser (Chrome, Firefox, Safari, etc.).
 Adware is able to inject flash ads or redirect search queries to spammy advertising websites, often without your awareness.
 To check and remove this kind of malicious software, use SpyHunter 4 or Webroot Internet Security.

 2. Clean up your HP hard drive

-3. Diagnose Windows system, software issues
+3. Diagnose Windows system & registry issues

 Updating is often ignored by simply clicking "remind me later," but it's by no means a smart decision.
-To fix that, you can enable auto updates by going to My Computer > Properties > Automatic Updates and set it up there.
+To fix that, you can check or enable auto updates by going to This PC > Settings > Updates & Security.

-4. Upgrade your HP laptop hardware
+4. Upgrade hardware